matrix-org/dendrite/docs/INSTALL.md

 ### Federation API server

-This implements federation requests.
+This implements the federation API.
 Servers talk to this via the proxy in order to send transactions.
 This is only required if you want to support federation.